gswaniv/gswan.github.io/docs/index.md

 **WORK EXPERIENCE**

 **Amazon**
 West Bloomfield, MI
 _FC Associate I_
 Feb.
 2019 - Present
 - Cross-trained and mastered multiple roles in a very fast-paced environment with a healthy sense of Urgency.
-- Organized  and oversaw the onboarding and training of new employees for their site orientation.
+- Organized  and oversaw the onboarding and training of new employees for their site orientation.--
 - Reorganized the work area to boost and production
 - Retrieved materials accurately according to the work order.
 - Consistently meet and exceed quality control standards.

 **Advanced Engineering**
 Canton, MI
-_Shipping Clerk_                                                       Mar.
+_Shipping Clerk_
+Mar.
 2018 – May 2019
 - Retrieved customer orders and packaged for shipment.
 - Moved products to Assigned area in the warehouse.
 - Verified that orders were filled correctly.